Best Carriers For Babywearing Beginners by Rachel Stewart for Families Magazine – Gold Coast

 I didn’t really put much thought into babywearing (“wearing” your baby in a baby carrier) before I had my first baby.
-I’d assumed he would be perfectly happy to sit in his pram.
+I’d assumed he would be perfectly happy to sit in his pram while we’re out and about.
 I couldn’t have been more wrong!

 Any time I put him down in those early months he screamed at the top of his tiny little lungs.
 It didn’t take long pushing his pram while carrying him in one arm to realise that babywearing would make our life a LOT easier.